Evictor

 Manually install Evictor

-Evictor will compact your pods into fewer nodes, creating empty nodes that will be removed by the Node deletion policy.
+Evictor will compact your pods into fewer nodes, creating empty nodes that the Node deletion policy will remove.
 To install Evictor, run this command:

 helm repo add castai-helm https://castai.github.io/helm-charts